e-south/dnadesign-data/README.md

   - **Title**: *Induction and Function of the Phage Shock Protein Extracytoplasmic Stress Response in Escherichia coli*
   - **DOI**: [10.1074/jbc.M602323200](https://doi.org/10.1074/jbc.M602323200)
   - **Association**: Phage shock response
-  - **Comments**: Expressed Protein IV secretin to induce a Psp response; reported differentially expressed genes (DEGs) from transcriptomic analysis.
+  - **Comments**: Generated a microarray dataset comparing *E. coli* strains with and without Psp-inducing protein IV secretin stress.

+The module identifies up- and down-regulated genes using IQR-based outlier detection applied to the log 'Fold regulation' distribution from a microarray dataset.
   - **Format**: List of up- and down-regulated genes available.

 ---